vonum/book-shelf/README.md

 ### List of books I read or I plan to read on my journey to become a better software engineer

+Books marked with * were really useful for me.

 #### Read Books:

-- Apprenticeship Patterns - Guidance for the Aspiring Software Craftsmen
+- *Apprenticeship Patterns - Guidance for the Aspiring Software Craftsmen
-- Understanding Ecmascript 6 - The Definitive Guide for Javascript Developers
+- *Understanding Ecmascript 6 - The Definitive Guide for Javascript Developers
 -  Websocket - Lightweight Client-Server Communications
 -  Rest API Design Rulebook - Designing Consistent RESTful Web Service Interfaces
 -  Test-Driving Javascript Applications - Rapid, Confident, Maintainable Code
-- NoSQL Distilled - A Brief Guide to the Emerging World of Polyglot Persistence
+- *NoSQL Distilled - A Brief Guide to the Emerging World of Polyglot Persistence

 #### Books to Read: